-that telecommunications/ICTs and ICT applications are essential for political, economic, social and cultural development, that they play an important role in poverty alleviation, job creation, environmental protection and the prevention and mitigation of natural and other disasters (in addition to the importance of disaster prediction), and that they must be placed at the service of development in other sectors; and that, therefore, opportunities offered by ICTs should be accelerated and fully exploited in order to foster digital inclusion towards sustainable development;
+that telecommunications/ICTs, including new and emerging ones and their applications are essential for political, economic, social and cultural development, that they play an important role in poverty alleviation, job creation, environmental protection and the prevention and mitigation of natural and other disasters (in addition to the importance of disaster prediction), and that they must be placed at the service of development in other sectors; and that, therefore, opportunities offered by ICTs should be accelerated and fully leveraged in order to foster digital inclusion towards sustainable development;

 that gaps in access to and adoption of ICTs would lead to an extreme escalation of economic and social disparities, with negative impacts on the social and economic environment in the various regions excluded from the use of ICTs;

-that the digital divide is characterized by inequality in the technical and economic availability of telecommunication/ICT facilities and services, as well as in the level of the development of the regulatory environment, and in the level of awareness and skills required to use them;;;,
+that the digital divide is characterized by inequality in the technical and economic availability of telecommunication/ICT infrastructure and services, as well as in the development of policy and regulatory frameworks, and in the level of awareness and skills required to use them;

-that there is a clear connection between, inter alia, the affordability of telecommunications/ICTs in general, Internet access in particular, and the level of their use,
+that the unconnected include people who live out of reach of adequate telecommunication/ICT networks as well as people who do not use the Internet despite living in areas that are already covered, referred to as the "usage gap";

+that the majority of people who remain offline live in areas covered by adequate ICT

+networks and are not using the Internet due to obstacles including device and service affordability, lack of digital skills and literacy, lack of relevant content and applications, safety and security concerns, as well as barriers related to social norms;

+that meaningful connectivity ensures those who have ICT network coverage may enjoy adequate quality of service and reap the full benefits of the Internet;

+that tailored solutions for the geographic coverage of the remaining unserved and underserved areas (including in vast, sparsely populated regions) are critical for the adoption of essential broadband and narrowband applications that can drive economic growth and enhance quality of life,

 recalling

 United Nations General Assembly (UNGA) Resolution 70/1, on transforming our world: the 2030 Agenda for Sustainable Development;

+UNGA Resolution 78/132, on information and communications technologies for sustainable development;

 the Addis Ababa Action Agenda of the 2015 Third International Conference on Financing for Development, endorsed in UNGA Resolution 69/313, and its commitment to bridging the digital divide;

 UNGA Resolution 70/125, on the outcome document of the high-level meeting of the General Assembly on the overall review of the implementation of the outcomes of the World Summit on the Information Society (WSIS);

+UNGA resolution 79/1on the Pact for the Future;

-Resolution 25 (Rev. Dubai, ) of the Plenipotentiary Conference, on strengthening the regional presence;
+Resolution 25 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on strengthening the ITU regional presence;

+Resolution 30 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on special measures for LDCs, SIDS, LLDCs and countries with economies in transition;

-Resolution 135 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on ITU's role in the durable and sustainable development of telecommunications/ ICTs, in providing technical assistance and advice to developing countries and in implementing relevant national, regional and interregional projects;
+Resolution 135 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on ITU's role in the durable and sustainable development of telecommunications/ ICTs, in providing technical assistance and advice to developing countries and in implementing relevant national, regional and interregional projects;

-Resolution 139 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the use of telecommunications/ICTs to bridge the digital divide and build an inclusive information society;
+Resolution 139 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the use of telecommunications/ICTs to bridge the digital divide and build an inclusive information society;

-Resolution 191 (Rev. Dubai 2018) of the Plenipotentiary Conference, on the strategy for the coordination of efforts among the three Sectors of the Union;
+Resolution 191 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the strategy for the coordination of efforts among the three Sectors of the Union;